I absolutely LOVE pumpkin spice EVERYTHING! These Baked Pumpkin Spice Donuts just happen to be my grandson’s favourite after-school snack.

 It may sound weird, but I have pumpkin puree in the house ALL year long.
 Pumpkin soup, chili, and risotto happen year round in our house.
-I have it in cans, but by all means put those Halloween pumpkins to good use and make homemade puree.
+I have it in cans, but by all means, put those Halloween pumpkins to good use and make a homemade puree.

 I am NOT a fried donut fan, and I really never have been.
 When I was young, my mom made the most delicious cake donuts.
 I can still remember them so well.

 Just a plain batter was used, but it was the cinnamon sugar coating that was the star of the show.
 Simple flavours that really hit the spot after a day at school.
 She also made the best cinnamon coffee cake ever!

 Baked donut recipes are much healthier too.
 Over the years I have come up with a few.
 Chocolate Chili Mocha Donuts (which happen to be gluten-free) are perfect with your afternoon coffee.

 If you really want to give the kids a treat in the morning, Baked Oatmeal Breakfast Donuts are not only delicious but contain lots of nutritious ingredients too.

 This recipe for baked pumpkin donuts is just as simple as my mom’s cake donuts, but with a couple more ingredients.